May and the pull of protest

 The idea is simple and practical.
 Football clubs can use their visibility to raise awareness, create safer habitats, support green spaces, and help make grounds maintenance more hedgehog aware.

-That may sound like a softer form of activism, though it comes from the same place.
+That may sound like a softer form of activism, but it comes from the same place.
 Small creatures need routes through our gardens.
 Local wildlife needs practical protection.
 Green spaces need people who are prepared to keep fighting for their preservation, asking awkward questions, and pushing for the right homes in the right places.

 Finding my way back to Old Activism

 This is where I come back to Old Activism.
 The poem, in my understanding, portrays the emotional cost of caring.
-It explores how tiring it can feel to be the person who notices, questions, objects, writes, designs, researches, challenges and tries again.
+It explores how tiring it can feel to be the person who questions, objects, writes, designs, researches, challenges and tries again.
 It also recognises why people continue, even after criticism has bruised them.

-I am also drawn to the part of protest that is less visible. you can see the signs and slogans can be seen and the marches and campaigns leave a public trace.
+I am also drawn to the part of protest that is less visible. you can see the signs and slogans and the marches and campaigns leave a public trace.
 Beneath that sits the more private experience, the tiredness, the endless research to ensure you’re not on the wrong track, and the stubbornness that keeps a person going for the greater good.

 For me, that is where art and poetry become useful.
 They bring the hidden part of protest into view.
 They help me understand why I keep going, even when speaking up becomes tiring, uncomfortable or unpleasant.